 A fixed charge is applied, per annum, per bank account, held overseas.
 Minimum balances apply.

 2. Other financial assets

-Lastly, we have the charge on other foreign-owned assets (IVAFE).
-This covers shares, bonds, funds, portfolio assets or most other types of assets that you may hold.
-The tax on these is 0.2% per annum based on the valuation as of 31st December each year.
+The wealth tax on other foreign-owned assets (IVAFE), covers shares, bonds, funds, cryptocurrencies, gold, art or other portfolio assets that you may hold.
+The tax is charged on the value as of 31st December each year.

 Placing your assets in a suitably compliant Italian investment structure can help reduce taxes and adminstrative burden and aid in your financial planning in Italy.